Category: Staff Picks

 Now that we have so many points its time to weave a story from them.
 Some stories I can write are:

-• Focusing on Smashburgers vs Tradtional Burgers
+• Focusing on Smashburgers vs Traditional Burgers

 • How to cook a burger